Sources of Greenhouse Gas Emissions

 Emissions and Trends

-In 2011, greenhouse gas emissions from agriculture accounted for approximately 8% of total U.S. greenhouse gas emissions.
-Greenhouse gas emissions from agriculture have increased by approximately 19% since 1990.
-One driver for this increase has been the 53% growth in combined CH4 and N2O emissions from livestock manure management systems, reflecting the increased use of emission-intensive liquid systems over this time period.
+In 2013, greenhouse gas emissions from agriculture accounted for approximately 9% of total U.S. greenhouse gas emissions.
+Greenhouse gas emissions from agriculture have increased by approximately 17% since 1990.
+One driver for this increase has been the 54% growth in combined CH4 and N2O emissions from livestock manure management systems, reflecting the increased use of emission-intensive liquid systems over this time period.
+Emissions from agricultural soil management have also increased by about 17% since 1990.
 Emissions from other agricultural sources have either remained flat or changed by a relatively small amount since 1990.